Csantos07/Agile-Rails-6-Follow-Along/README.md

 I also want to hone in my methodology and process.
 How do I stay organized.
 How do I document my progress, dependencies, code, etc.

+# Iteration B2: Unit Tests

+# 1.12.23 (12:45 PM)
+### In this Commit:
+- Created simple unit tests for the Product Model and Controller
+- Fixtures

-# Iteration A2: Making Prettier Listings
+# Iteration B1: Validations

 # 1.12.23 (10:54 AM)
 ### In this Commit:
 - Created simple validations for Product

+# Iteration A2: Making Prettier Listings

 # 1.12.23 (10:30 AM)
 ### In this Commit: